Kyrgyzstan–Pakistan relations: Institutional Mechanisms

+A Joint Ministerial Commission (JMC) came into inception on December 11, 1994.
+Its debut session was organized in August 2003 in Islamabad, with the subsequent 2nd chapter hosted in Bishkek in November 2007.
+The JMC mechanism then remained dormant for approximately a decade till January 11 & 12, 2017, in Islamabad.

+The raison d’étre of the JMC instrument is premised on the bilateral economic equation in various themes as defined through agro-food, commerce, communications, defence, education, science & technology, energy and investment.

+Capacity Building Programs

 Pakistan has made available training facilities to Kyrgyz citizens across quite a few spheres of activity.
 This gesture has gained traction with novice and mid-career diplomats having thus far benefited from training apparatuses at our Foreign Service Academy (FSA).
 These programs have been complemented by training options provided to Kyrgyz state functionaries at the Postal Staff College Islamabad, National Institute of Banking and Finance, Pakistan Railways Academy, Revenue Collection, Forestry & Agriculture, and English Language at the National University of Modern Languages (NUML).
 Pakistan is offering two scholarships to Kyrgyz pupils every year in the discipline of BSc.
 Engineering.
 This gesture is being sponsored under the auspices of the Pakistan Technical Assistance Programme (PTAP).